Work packages

 Knowledge Utilisation and dissemination

-• The aim is to ensure proper dissemination and exploitation of the project results with long-term impact beyond the project end.
-It will also analyse the social aspects of stakeholders’ engagement.
-The following perspectives will be addressed: development of a digital dashboard for citizen science, public engagement and outreach, communication to a wide range of stakeholders and policy makers, strategic developments in Ireland.
+• The work package focuses on the dissemination and exploitation of project results to ensure long-term impact beyond the lifetime of HybridLabs.
+It also addresses the social dimension of stakeholder engagement by developing a digital dashboard for citizen science, supporting public outreach, communicating with policymakers and industry, and advancing strategic developments in Ireland.

 WP6